Kipper-Lang/Kipper/src/docs/latest/quickstart.md

 Afterwards, you can include the `@kipper/core` package in your JavaScript or TypeScript file.
 This package contains the full Kipper Compiler and API, which can be customised according to your needs.

-Kipper is shipped as a commonjs module and can therefore be imported using `require()` in Javascript or`import` in TypeScript.
+Kipper is shipped as a CommonJS module and can therefore be imported using `require()` in Javascript or `import` in TypeScript.

 ### Example